jaydenaung/cloudguardk8s/README.md

-#cloudguardk8s
+#Python and Shell script to onboard Kubernetes Custers to CloudGuard CSPM \
+***(non-Helm simple installation)***
 ----------------

-This is a really simple scirpt which automates onboarding your Kubernetes cluster to CloudGuard CSPM (Dome9) - just another anternative to using Helm.
-I've created both Python and Bashshell scripts that basically do the same thing.
+This is a really simple script that automates onboarding your Kubernetes cluster to CloudGuard CSPM (Dome9).
+I've created both Python and shell scripts that do the same thing.
 Either script requires that you already have access to a CloudGuard CSPM account, have installed kubectl and obtained CloudGuard API Key and Secret.
-Of course Python verstion of the script requires that you've installed Python 3.x.
+Of course, Python version of the script requires that you've installed Python 3.x.
 You just need to run either one.

 Python
 ---